flatironinstitute/Cryo-EM-Heterogeneity-Challenge-1/README.md

 # Accesing the data
 The data is available via the Open Science Foundation project [The Inaugural Flatiron Institute Cryo-EM Heterogeneity Community Challenge](https://osf.io/8h6fz/).
 You can download via a webbroswer, or programatically with wget as per [this script](https://github.com/flatironinstitute/Cryo-EM-Heterogeneity-Challenge-1/blob/main/tests/scripts/fetch_test_data.sh).

-NOTE: We recommend downloadaing the data with the script and wget as the downloads from the web browser might be unstable.
+**_NOTE_**: We recommend downloadaing the data with the script and wget as the downloads from the web browser might be unstable.

 # Installation